Insurance companies are big money businesses.

 The cost of treatment at 1 Method is based on each client’s level of care, individualized needs, and treatment plan.
 Contact admissions at 1 (800) 270-1389 for an estimate of treatment costs based on a confidential consultation.

-1MC works with many PPO insurance plans to help offset the cost of treatment.
-Your insurance plan may cover a large portion of the treatment for alcohol and drug addiction, dual diagnosis, and mental health disorders.
+1 Method works with many PPO insurance plans to help offset the cost of treatment.
+Your insurance plan may cover some or all of the treatment for alcohol and drug addiction, dual diagnosis, and co-occurring mental health disorders.
 Submit your insurance online for a quick and easy insurance benefits check.
 We’ll do all the legwork so you can focus on getting better.
+1 Method is currently seeking to become an in-network provider with some of the most popular insurance companies.

 Insurance FAQs: What You Need to Know